 We may not be able to prove potential products using our drug delivery and formulation technologies to be safe.
 Our products require lengthy laboratory, animal and human testing.
 Most of our products are in preclinical testing or the early stage of human testing.
+Since most of our products are in early stage of testing and have not completed clinical trials we cannot be certain that these products, and our technology that developed these products, are safe or will not produce unacceptable adverse side effects.
 The safety of our formulations will vary with each drug and the ingredients used in our formulation.
 If we find that any product is not safe, we will not be able to commercialize the product.

-We do not know if our drug delivery and formulation technologies provide consistent doses of medicine.
+If our drug delivery and formulation technologies do not provide consistent doses of medicine, then we will not be able to develop and commercialize our products.

-We may not be able to provide reproducible dosages of stable formulations sufficient to achieve clinical success.
-Reproducible dosing is the ability to deliver a consistent and predictable amount of drug into the bloodstream or into the lung over time both for a single patient and across patient groups.
+We may not be able to provide reproducible dosing of stable formulations of drug compounds.
+Reproducible dosing is the ability to deliver a consistent and predictable amount of drug into the bloodstream over time both for a single patient and across patient groups.
 Reproducible dosing of drugs using our inhaleables technology requires the development of: